meilisearch/strapi-plugin-meilisearch/README.md

 }
 ```

-by provinding this, the following is indexed in Meilisearch:
+by providing this, the following is indexed in Meilisearch:

 ```json
   {